Draw straight lines with the Line Segment tool

 Animate scales the brush size proportionately to the changing zoom level of the stage.
 This allows you to draw seamlessly adjusting to any zoom level and preview your work as you draw.
 If you want to revert to the earlier default behavior of brushes maintaining a constant pixel size even when you change the zoom level of the stage, you must disable the 'Stage zoom level' checkbox in the brush Property Inspector.

 If you disable the Stage zoom level checkbox, the brush size for new strokes remains constant even when you change the magnification level for the Stage.
 So, the same brush size appears larger when the Stage magnification is lower.
 For example, suppose you set the Stage magnification to 100% and paint with the Brush tool using the smallest brush size.
 Then, you change the magnification to 50% and paint again using the smallest brush size.
-The new stroke that you paint appears 50% thicker than the earlier stroke.
-(Changing the magnification of the Stage does not change the size of existing brush strokes.)
+The new stroke that you paint appears 50% thicker, uniform and accurate without any non-tapering ends than the earlier stroke and (Changing the magnification of the Stage does not change the size of existing brush strokes.)

 Use an imported bitmap as a fill when painting with the Brush tool.
 See Break apart groups and objects.